marceldobehere/MAAL-Marcels-Amazing-Assembly-Language/MAAL/Docs/MAAL.md

 Example:
 ```
 double randomDouble;
-getRandomDouble &randomDouble; // This will set the content of randomDouble to a random double.
+getRandomDouble &randomDouble; // This will set the content of randomDouble to a random double from 0 to 1.
 ```

 #### getting the keyboard state